 You may want to know why AWS, Azure or GCE is not taken into account.
 While they can provide good performance, their pricing is much higher than the above platforms.

-- Loader.io for testing concurrent users, while response times are below the 2 seconds mark.
+- Loader.io for testing concurrent users, while response times are below the 2 seconds mark (if you like to read more about testing platforms such as Loader.io, there is a great read here).

 - Pingdom, GTMetrix and WebPageTest.org for testing loading speeds.